Other ADB Members

 |08A - Swaps info_outline||DKK349,182,041,750||USD51,696,000,000||

 The standing swap line with ECB was activated and its size was doubled to EUR24 billion.
 It will remain in place as long as needed, no information available on usage.
 In addition, the DN reached an agreement with the Federal Reserve to establish a USD30 billion swap line that will stand for at least 6 months.
-Amounts outstanding under the Federal Reserve swap line: USD1.765 billion as of June 25.
+Amounts outstanding under the Federal Reserve swap line: USD300 million as of August 6.
 Peak amount oustanding: USD5.29 billion as of April 30.

 |08B1 - Asian Development Bank|